Louis Philippe I: Military service

 In June 1791, Louis Philippe got his first opportunity to become involved in the affairs of France.
 In 1785, he had been given the hereditary appointment of Colonel of the Chartres Dragoons (renamed 14th Dragoons in 1791).
 With war imminent in 1791, all proprietary colonels were ordered to join their regiments.
 Louis Philippe was a model officer, and demonstrated his personal bravery in two famous instances.
 First, three days after Louis XVI's flight to Varennes, a quarrel between two local priests and one of the new constitutional vicars became heated.
 A crowd surrounded the inn where the priests were staying, demanding blood.
 The young colonel broke through the crowd and extricated the two priests, who fled.
 At a river crossing on the same day, another crowd threatened to harm the priests.
 Louis Philippe put himself between a peasant armed with a carbine and the priests, saving their lives.
 The next day, Louis Philippe dived into a river to save a drowning local engineer.
 For this action, he received a civic crown from the local municipality.
 His regiment was moved north to Flanders at the end of 1791 after the 27 August 1791 Declaration of Pillnitz.

 Louis Philippe served under his father's crony, Armand Louis de Gontaut the Duke of Biron, along with several officers who later gained distinction.
-These included Colonel Berthier and Lieutenant Colonel Alexandre de Beauharnais (husband of the future Empress Joséphine).

-After the Kingdom of France declared war on the Habsburg monarchy on 20 April 1792, Louis Philippe first participated in what became known as the French Revolutionary Wars within the French-occupied Austrian Netherlands at Boussu, Wallonia, on about 28 April 1792.
-He was next engaged at Quaregnon, Wallonia, on about 29 April 1792, and then at Quiévrain, Wallonia, near Jemappes, Wallonia, on about 30 April 1792.
+These included Colonel Louis Alexandre Berthier and Lieutenant Colonel Alexandre de Beauharnais (husband of the future Empress Joséphine).
+After the Kingdom of France declared war on the Habsburg monarchy on 20 April 1792, Louis Philippe first participated in what became known as the French Revolutionary Wars within the French-occupied Austrian Netherlands at Boussu on about 28 April 1792.
+He was next engaged at Quaregnon on about 29 April 1792, and then at Quiévrain near Jemappes on about 30 April 1792.
 There he was instrumental in rallying a unit of retreating soldiers after French forces had been victorious at the Battle of Quiévrain (1792) two days earlier on 28 April 1792.
-The Duke of Biron wrote to War Minister de Grave, praising the young colonel, who was promoted to brigadier general; he commanded a brigade of cavalry in Lückner's Army of the North.
+The Duke of Biron wrote to War Minister Pierre Marie de Grave, praising the young colonel, who was promoted to brigadier general; he commanded the 4th Brigade of cavalry in Nicolas Luckner's Army of the North.